 Table 6 on the next page shows the incentive as a share of the original retail price and the estimated net of freeridership ratio by utility and bulb type.
 The proportional price reduction and net of freeridership trends typically correlate, with higher incentives being associated with lower freeridership.
 In addition, specialty LED sales exhibited a greater response to price changes.

-Table 6: Net-of-Freeridership Results by bulb Type and utility
+Table 6: Net-of-Freeridership Results by Bulb Type and Utility